ishan-marikar/infinite-fun-space/irssi.markdown

     /layout save
     /save

-`/layout_save` saves the window locations of your channels so if you join a channel again it appears in the same window.
+`/layout_save` saves the window locations of your channels so if you leave a channel and later join it again, it appears in the same window.

 The way to get irssi to open two channels in the same window automatically on startup seems to be:

 1. If you already have both channels open in different windows, leave one of
    them: `/part channel_two`
-2. `/join #channel_one`
+2. `/join #channel_one` if you haven't already, if you have then switch to its window
 3. `/join -window #channel_two`
 4. `/layout save`
 5. `/save`
 6. If you haven't already, tell irssi to auto join the channels on open:

-       /channel add #channel_one network
-       /channel add #channel_two network
+   `/channel add #channel_one network`, `/channel add #channel_two network`.

 Now if you `/quit` and restart irssi, the two channels should automatically open in the same window.